 I’m not sure we need more of that reality.

 What we need are dreams that take us far away from the dullness and hardships of life.
 These pictures don’t just help us forget about all this; they also help turn the world into a better place.

-Should you need complementary colours to do this, so be it.
+Should you need complementary colors to do this, so be it.

-What matters though is that you, as a painter, a photographer, or a mere beholder or user of Jumpstory, invent your own language with colours, one that keeps our dreams alive.
+What matters though is that you, as a painter, a photographer, or a mere beholder or user of Jumpstory, invent your own language with colors, one that keeps our dreams alive.

 About the author

 Yann Gourvennec is the CEO & Founder of Visionary Marketing.
 He is a marketeer, specialising in Web and social media marketing, a lecturer, keynote speaker and author.